Input Formats

 • Coordinates must be within map bounds

-SMART supports two coordinate formats via the --flip_coord flag:
+SMART supports two path coordinate formats via --flip_coord:

 Agents can wait in place: